ynikitenko/yarsync/docs/yarsync.1.md

 This snapshot is very small, because it uses hard links.
 To check how much your directory size has changed, run **du**(1).

-Commit name is the number of seconds since the epoch (integer Unix time).
+Commit name is the number of seconds since the Epoch (integer Unix time).
 This allows commits to be ordered in time, even for hosts in different zones.
 Though this works on most Unix systems and Windows, the epoch is platform dependent.